 Photo: Andreas Hadjiandonis

-Venetian Bridge of Olives: In the tributary of Diarizo is the Venetian Bridge of "Elia", whose name comes from the olive tree that is on its construction site.
+Venetian Bridge of Elia: In the tributary of Diarizo is the Venetian Bridge of "Elia", whose name comes from the olive tree that is on its construction site.
 It is a stone-pored bridge with a bow and it is part of the Venetian Bridges Path.